Eugene Lang College of Liberal Arts: Academics

 The college places emphasis on interdisciplinary learning with a "student-directed" curriculum.
 All of its courses are seminars.
-Students at Lang may also cross-register for courses sponsored by other divisions of The New School, especially Parsons School of Design and the School of Drama's new BFA program.
-Students are allowed to double-major and apply for the university's honors program.
+Students at Lang may also cross-register for courses sponsored by other divisions of The New School, including Parsons School of Design and The New School College of Performing Arts.
+Students are allowed to double-major, minor in programs across The New School, and enroll in the bachelor's/master's program, which allows Lang students to complete a BA and MA through The New School's graduate programs.

 Student publications

 Several of The New School's major publications are produced by Lang students.
 Among these are: